iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Lower Semi-Continuity.md

 \end{aligned}
 $$

-Therefore the function is not lower semi-continuous.
+Therefore, the function is not lower semi-continuous.

 **Remarks:**